marcus-crane/utf9k/src/content/blog/2021-11-28 Some Brief Thoughts on Crypto.md

 ---
-category: "blog"
+category: blog
 date: 2021-11-28T15:04:00+13:00
 description: "It really is what it says on the tin: I have some thoughts about crypto"
+output: src/content/blog
+publish: true
-slug: "brief-thoughts-on-crypto"
+slug: brief-thoughts-on-crypto
 tags:
-  - "blockchain"
+  - blockchain
-  - "cryptocurrency"
+  - cryptocurrency
-  - "nft"
+  - nft
-title: "Brief thoughts on crypto"
+title: Brief thoughts on crypto
 ---
 It shouldn't come as any surprise that I don't consider myself a fan of blockchain derivatives such as cryptocurrencies and NFTs.

 In short because when 1 unit of a currency is worth $54,000 at the time of writing, that sounds more like an investment vehicle.